 Jennifer Good is the Office Manager at Indoc Research since 2015.
 Prior to joining Indoc Research, Jennifer worked at Queen’s University (Kingston, ON) upon completion of her training as a Biotechnologist.
 Her work as a laboratory technologist focused on Pre-eclampsia research (Dr. G. Smith), Cancer research with a focus in Fluorescent in situ hybridization (Dr. J. Squire), and Genomics research (Dr. H. Feilotter).
 In her spare time, Jennifer enjoys her pets, reading and pottery.

-Sara Latour is a Molecular Data Management Specialist at Indoc Research.
+Sara Latour is a Project Manager at Indoc Research.
 She is

 workflows as well as the development of data query interfaces and designing methods to

 effectively incorporate molecular data with other data modalities, such as clinical and imaging.